Our Favorite Ideas for Eco-Friendly Home Decor

 10 of 16

-Give new life to home decor you already have.
+Give new life to home decor you already have for an eco-friendly furniture option.
 Update and personalize wood and metal furnishings (think headboards, tables, chairs, dressers, mirror frames, and bookcases) with colorful coats of paint, new or recycled hardware, decoupaged images, or fancy faux finishes.
+Revamping what is already in your home makes for affordable eco-friendly furniture.

 11 of 16